mint1234/3UTR-/README.md

 # priUTR pipeline
-Detect alternative 3UTR based on RNA-Seq
+Detect alternative 3' UTR in plants using RNA-seq data

 priUTR pipeline is developed in Scientific Linux release 6.10 (Carbon).
 This pipeline is based on Linux shell scripts, therefore it requires a 64-bit CPU computer running on Linux system.
 5-50GB running RAM is recommended depending on data size.
 And this pipeline was tested with the following version of the programs:
 -- samtools Version 1.3.1,